wics-uw/website/content/pages/constitution.md

        permissible number of these applicants to serve on the next term's commitee.

-4. If there are any objections to an applicant, this procedure should be followed:
+4. If there are any objections to either a new or returning application for the new committee, this procedure should be followed:

     1. The objection will be presented to the committee, with accompanying evidence;